learn-co-curriculum/python-object-attributes-readme/README.md

 print("10.", vars(account_two))
 ```

 Okay, so, we now have methods that allow us to change our account balance without having to access the account balance directly.
 On top of that, we have other instance methods that are preventing someone from making an unwanted or an unallowed action.
-Note that with our refactored class, we have changed our instance varaibles to have a leading _ which signals that the variable is **private**, or not meant to be accessed directly.
+Note that with our refactored class, we have changed our instance varaibles to have a leading `_` to signify that the variable is **private**.

-With the make_withrawal instance method, we are making sure that any amount requested ensures that our minimum account balance is maintained and that we do not exceed our maximum withdrawal allowance.
-Our make_deposit instance method is checking to see if the input is in fact a number before making the deposit.
+With the `make_withrawal` instance method, we are making sure that any amount requested ensures that our minimum account balance is maintained and that we do not exceed our maximum withdrawal allowance.
+Our `make_deposit` instance method is checking to see if the input is in fact a number before making the deposit.
 If we don't make sure our input is a number, we leave ourselves vulnerable to errors, and errors are no good.

 Let's now look at our getter and setter methods, `get_balance` and `set_balance`.
 Notice that our fucntions that make deposits and make witdrawals are calling the setter and getter methods now instead of accessing the instance variables directly.
-In fact, the only methods that access the instance variables directly are the setter and getter methods.
+In fact, the only methods that accesses the instance variables directly are the setter and getter methods, `set_balance` and `get_balance`.

+# Properties
-However, we should think about whether it is better to have a method called `get_balance` instead of just `balance`?
+Now that we have our private instance variables and setter and getter methods, we should think about whether it is better to have a method called `get_balance` or a method called just `balance`?
 What about `set_balance`?
 It would be way easier if we could just have one method to call for both the set and get operations.
 After all, they are both just changing the balance and naming these functions another way can make it hard to implement a convention.
 This is where **property()** comes into play.
-Before we dig too much into what property is, let's look at how it works.
+Before we dig too much into what property is, let's look at how it works in the example below:

-# Properties

 ```python